openshift/origin/pkg/diagnostics/README.md

 logic.
-Other usage may have logs going into files, output to stdout, combined node/master... it may not be too hard to extend analysis to other log sources but the priority has been to look at journald logs as created by components in Enterprise deployments (including docker, openvswitch, etc.).
+Other usage may have logs going into files, output to stdout, combined node/master... it may not be too hard to extend analysis to other log sources but the priority has been to look at journald logs as created by components in systemd-based deployments (including docker, openvswitch, etc.).

 Client environment